Merv Griffin: Talk show host

 In 1965, Griffin launched a syndicated talk show titled The Merv Griffin Show through Westinghouse Broadcasting.
 The program aired in various time slots across North America, with some stations broadcasting it during the daytime, others in primetime, and a few placing it opposite The Tonight Show.
+The CBS stations placing the show in the late night slot were not only competing with Johnny Carson and The Tonight Show on NBC but Joey Bishop and the Joey Bishop Show on ABC-TV as well.

 Arthur Treacher, Griffin's mentor, served as the show's announcer and sidekick until 1970.
 After Treacher's departure, Griffin took over the announcing role, entering the stage with the phrase, "And now...here I come!"
 According to Griffin's obituary in Entertainment Weekly, The Merv Griffin Show won 11 Emmy Awards.

 The show covered a range of topics, often addressing controversial issues such as the Vietnam War.
 Guests included a mix of entertainers, authors, politicians, and public figures like Zsa Zsa Gabor, as well as controversial figures including George Carlin, Dick Gregory, Richard Pryor, Norman Mailer, and Bertrand Russell.
 In 1974, Arnold Schwarzenegger made his American talk show debut on The Merv Griffin Show.
 In 1975 and 1977, Griffin dedicated two episodes to Transcendental Meditation and its founder Maharishi Mahesh Yogi.
 The 1977 episode was aired as a standalone special in some regions, including Canada.
 Griffin was an enthusiastic practitioner of meditation.

 In 1969, Griffin moved from syndication to CBS, which launched a late-night talk show hosted by Griffin to compete with The Tonight Show.
 His three-year tenure at CBS was contentious, as the network frequently objected to his choice of guests, particularly those critical of the Vietnam War and other sensitive topics.
 In April 1970, when Abbie Hoffman appeared as a guest, CBS blurred the video of Hoffman to obscure his American flag-patterned shirt, despite the fact that other guests had worn similar attire uncensored.
 Griffin expressed frustration with CBS's censorship policies.

 Frustrated with these restrictions and anticipating his departure from CBS, Griffin signed a deal with Metromedia for a syndicated daytime talk show to begin immediately if his CBS program was canceled.
 When CBS terminated his show in February 1972, Griffin's new program debuted the following month and ran until 1986.
 By then, profits from his successful game shows had made Griffin one of the wealthiest entertainers in the world.

 A hallmark of the show was Griffin's interaction with audience members.
 One regular attendee, Lillian Miller, became a recurring presence on the program throughout its run.

 Robert "Bob" Murphy, Griffin's best friend since sixth grade, was the producer of The Merv Griffin Show, and eventually became president of Merv Griffin Enterprises.